Three pink tennis balls on a blue court

 ITF Rule 21: ”... the receiver shall play to the reasonable pace of the server and shall be ready to receive within a reasonable time of the server being ready.”

-What happens if you completely miss the ball while serving?
+In tennis, what happens if you completely miss the ball while serving?

 Source: